HCL-TECH-SOFTWARE/connections-doc/source/admin/install/t_uninstalling_database_wizard.md

         **Note:** The database instance that you specify must already exist on your system.

-        For more detail about the database information, refer to [Creating databases using SQL scripts](t_install_databases_using_scripts.md).

 6. Select the application databases that you want to delete and click **Next**.

     **Note:** Application databases that are not installed are greyed out.